mak0226/discord-ext-dashboard/README.md

 ## Usage
 ### Prerequisites
 Before you get started, you will need a few things:
  - A webhook in secret channel (if anyone has access, they will be able to mess things up).
-This is optional depending on which class you will be using
  - A properly hosted [**discord.py**](https://github.com/Rapptz/discord.py) bot

  And then you're ready to get started!